MINDFUL ARTS SAN FRANCISCO Frequently Asked Questions:

 What is the training like?

 You are required to take ONE two-hour training.
-Our training sessions take place three times per year.
+Our training sessions take place three to four times per year.
 Once at the start of the school year, another in the late Fall, and the final one in January.
-Currently, training takes place via Zoom and lasts 2 hours.
+Currently, one training in November takes place IN-PERSON at the SF Education Fund offices at 15 Brush Place (off Folsom) , and the other two or three trainings take place via Zoom and last 2.5 hours (virtual) or 3 hours (in-person).
 During the training, our founder, Andrew Jordan Nance, provides a background on the program, gets to know each attendee, goes over many of the lessons in the curriculum, and answers questions from perspective volunteers.

 Can you tell me more about the process of getting started?

 As you fill out the application form, you will be asked to register for a training session, and to provide the names and email addresses of two references, among other items.
 As soon as you submit your application, an email will automatically be sent to your references, asking them a series of questions.
 We suggest letting your references know that the email might be coming from the San Francisco Education Fund so that the email does not get buried or go to spam.
 Once you have submitted the application, attended a training, been cleared for TB, both references have submitted responses, and your LiveScan results are in, you will be ready for a classroom placement.
 At that time, your Education Fund Coordinator will send you a list of open classroom placements and you can choose the one that works best for you.
-At that time, we will send you a list of open classroom placements and you can choose which works best for you.
 We typically share the open placements with you, and you can choose based on location.

 Do I need experience working with kids?